tfisher21/games_wishlist/default_package.md

 * Pull image/icon to use in list.
 * Pull platforms
 * Move Search out of nav and to the top.
+* We can add searchable DLC at some point.